RealityStop/Bolt.Addons.Community/README.md

 ## What's included
-There are two .unitypackages delivered currently:
+There are two sets of units currently delivered:

 > ### Bolt.Addons.Community.Fundamentals